expo/expo/docs/pages/versions/unversioned/sdk/audio.md

   - `isRecording` : a boolean describing if the `Recording` is currently recording.
   - `durationMillis` : the current duration of the recorded audio.
   - `metering` : a number that's the most recent reading of the loudness in dB.
 The value ranges from –160 dBFS, indicating minimum power, to 0 dBFS, indicating maximum power.
 Present or not based on Recording options.
 See `RecordingOptions` for more information.
+  - `mediaServicesDidReset` : (iOS only) a boolean indictating whether media services were reset during recording.
+This may occur if the active input ceases to be available during recording (example: airpods are the active input and they run out of batteries during recording.)

   After `stopAndUnloadAsync()` is called, the `status` will be as follows: